Reporter: What is the historical significance of the French Revolution?

 overthrowing aristocracies, lead by radicalised members of the middle class like Robespierre and Washington) and supporters of one were usually supporters of the other (Thomas Paine

 , the Anglo-US radical, considered a traitor by the British for his support of the American revolution, was an equally-fierce supporter of the revolution in France; he later turned against the leaders of both considering them what we would now call sell-outs).
+Also ironically, the most famous man to say anything about both revolutions, Irish statesman Edmund Burke, supported the American Revolution but not the one in France - he supported the Americans because they were fighting for freedom but opposed what the French were doing because they were trying to change too much too fast and based only on largely untested ideas.
 Modern "interpretations" of the events of the period usually say much more about contemporary politics and bickering than they do about the late 18th century.

 The rest of Europe, which was still ruled by kings and emperors, were alarmed at what was happening in France.
 Many of the rest of Europe's great powers eventually invaded France in the French Revolutionary Wars